Calcium acetate

 Calcium acetate is a chemical compound which is a calcium salt of acetic acid.
-It has the formula Ca(C_{2}H_{3}O_{2})_{2}.
+It has the formula Ca(CH3COO)2.
 Its standard name is calcium acetate, while calcium ethanoate is the systematic name.
 An older name is acetate of lime.
-The anhydrous form is very hygroscopic; therefore the monohydrate (Ca(CH_{3}COO)_{2}•H_{2}O) is the common form.
+The anhydrous form is very hygroscopic; therefore the monohydrate (Ca(CH3COO)2*H2O) is the common form.

 Production

 Calcium acetate can be prepared by soaking calcium carbonate (found in eggshells, or in common carbonate rocks such as limestone or marble) or hydrated lime in vinegar: